MobMonRob/DSL4GeometricAlgebra/README.md

 #### Geometric objects with extrinsic orientation type

-Thie orientation type of these objects corresponds with the inner product null space representation (IPNS), sometimes named as "dual" type.
+Thie orientation type of these objects corresponds with the inner product null space representation (IPNS), sometimes named as "dual" representation.

 | description | formula | grade |
 | :---------- | :------ | :----|